polachok/linux-insides/Initialization/linux-initialization-3.md

 Again boot_params
 --------------------------------------------------------------------------------

-In the previous part we stopped at the setting Interrupt Descriptor Table and loading it in the `IDTR` register.
+In the previous part we stopped at setting Interrupt Descriptor Table and loading it in the `IDTR` register.
 In the next step after we this we can see call of the `copy_bootdata` function:

 ```C
 copy_bootdata(__va(real_mode_data));